skandrigi/MergeCLI/README.md

 # Merge 🍒

-Merge is an interactive, command line interface application designed to simplify and accelerate Git merge conflict resolution.
-It provides a visual interface for navigating through conflicting files and offers several options for handling conflicts: accepting the current version, incoming changes, or both.

-Merge integrates conflict detection, resolution, and staged merging into a unified and easy-to-use experience.
-This changes the developer experience for beginners who often struggle with understanding merge conflicts.
+Merge is an interactive command line interface application designed to simplify and accelerate Git merge conflict resolution.
+It provides a visual interface for reviewing conflicting files and offers streamlined keyboard navigation for handling conflicts.
+By integrating conflict detection, resolution, and staged merging into a unified and easy-to-use experience, Merge changes the developer experience for beginners who often struggle with understanding merge conflicts.

 ---